mukundvarma/chief-kit/README.md

 Chief is a single-interface, low-maintenance command center where Claude acts as your chief of staff.
 You talk to Claude; Claude maintains the files.
 Everything is plain Markdown living in your own storage, viewed in Obsidian on Mac and iPhone.
 No hosted account, no lock-in, works offline, and you do near-zero project-management upkeep.

+The appeal is in what it does not ask of you.
+Your tasks, meetings, and notes are plain Markdown files that live in your own iCloud, so the whole system is self-hosted and syncs to every Apple device without a server to run or a database to trust.
+If you already use Obsidian, there is nothing new to buy and nothing new to learn: no SaaS subscription, no extra account, no second app competing for your attention.
+The layout is deliberately simple, a couple of Kanban boards and a working-memory file, and every piece is yours to reshape, so the categories, columns, and automations bend to how you actually work rather than forcing you into someone else's template.
+Best of all, the same files are editable two ways at once: ask Claude to add a task or reschedule a meeting and it updates the Markdown for you, or open Obsidian on your Mac or phone and edit by hand.
+Nothing is locked behind an interface, and the two paths never fall out of sync because they touch the same plain files.

 This repo is a reusable kit for setting the system up for yourself.
 There are two ways to use it: install the **plugin** and let Claude drive the whole setup, or read the flow and templates yourself and point Claude at them.
 Both build the same system.

 ## What's in the box